deyvidfernandes/CMD-Game-Framework/README.md

 ## Project Objectives

-I am working on this project to improve and pratice good pratices in Java development, OOP, unit tests, Git versioning and other skills.
+I am working on this project to improve and aply the good pratices in Java development, OOP, unit tests, Git versioning and other skills.